KrishnaKarki2/ProceduralParametricTracing/README.md

 # ProceduralParametricTracing
 This repository is inspired by kevinjycui's DesmosBezierRenderer: https://github.com/kevinjycui/DesmosBezierRenderer/tree/master

 In kevinjycui's repo, Windows users required Windows Subsystem for Linux (WSL) in order to render their scenes.
-This IPYNB allows users to easily upload the notebook into Google's Colab to run their scenes over cloud.
+This IPYNB allows users to easily upload their scenes into Google's Colab to run over cloud.
 In Cell 6, those scenes can be rendered out as mp4s.

 Additionally, in Cell 5, each frame will procedurally be drawn out in real-time rather than being instantaneously rendered out.